Internal Controls for Accounts Payable

 With this control, the person who has the authority to approve payment signifies that he or she approves of the supplier invoice.
 This control is relatively weak if the approver only sees the supplier invoice, as there is no way to tell if the goods or services were received, or if the prices charged were in line with what the contract originally states.
 The approver may also want to know which general ledger (GL) account is to be charged.

-It is better for the AP staff to assemble the supplier invoice, authorise the purchase order, and receiving documentation into a packet, then stamp the invoice with a signature block.
+It is better for the AP staff to assemble the supplier invoice, authorize the purchase order, and receiving documentation into a packet, then stamp the invoice with a signature block.
 It should also include the account number to be charged, and then have the approver review it.
 This approach provides the approver with a full set of information to work with for better controls.

 Purchase Order Approval

 The procurement department issues a purchase order for all purchases the company makes.
-This practice essentially approves all spending before it has been made, which may prevent some expenses from ever materialising.
+This practice essentially approves all spending before it has been made, which may prevent some expenses from ever materializing.
 Since the control requires a decent amount of work from the purchasing staff, they will likely ask staff members to request items with a formal purchase requisition form.

 Use the Three-Way Match Approach

-Someone in the payables staff will match the supplier invoice to the purchase order and proof of receipt before authorising payment.
+Someone in the payables staff will match the supplier invoice to the purchase order and proof of receipt before authorizing payment.
 This approach negates the need for invoice approval because the approval is based on the purchase order.
 It’s better than approved based solely on the purchase order because it verifies the receipt of goods or services.
 But this process can be painfully slow and if paperwork is missing, could easily breakdown. unless you have an electronic system in place that matches the vendor invoice with the receipt of goods against the purchase order.

 Duplicate Payment Search

-With a computerised system, there’s an automatic duplicate invoice number search, to prevent duplicate payments.
+With a computerized system, there’s an automatic duplicate invoice number search, to prevent duplicate payments.
 However, if you’re still operating with a manual system, it’s a more cumbersome and time-consuming task.
 It requires an accounts payable clerk to search through the vendor file and unpaid invoice file to see if any invoice received from a supplier has already been paid.
 In many situations, the volume of incoming invoices makes this difficult, causing them to abandon duplicate invoice identification, which means paying for things twice becomes an increased risk.

 “Using an e-procurement system that integrates with accounts payable makes it much easier to implement obligation to pay controls.”